 Example: A parent objects to a change of assessment decision on the grounds that the decision did not take into account their moral duty to provide financial support for their mother.
 The original decision maker considered this matter and decided correctly that it could not be taken into account under any of the change of assessment reasons.
 The decision is otherwise the correct or preferable decision.
 The Registrar is satisfied that the rights of the other parent will not be affected by the objection decision and is therefore not required to serve a copy of the objection on the other parent.

 Example: Eric and Laura have one child, Arthur.
 Eric has regular care of Arthur.
 Eric does not live close to Laura and it costs 3% of Eric's ATI travelling to see and care for Arthur.
 Eric applies for a change to the assessment to have his high travel costs taken into account.
-Because Eric's travel costs are less than 5% of his ATI and cannot be taken into account.
+Because Eric's travel costs are less than 5% of his ATI they cannot be taken into account.
 The decision maker correctly decides that they are not able to make a change to the assessment.

 Eric objects to the decision.
 The only grounds relied upon by Eric are the same travel costs previously stated.
 The Objections Officer decides that no new grounds have been raised by Eric and therefore disallows the objection.
 The decision is the correct decision.
 The Registrar is satisfied that the rights of the other parent will not be affected by the objection decision and is therefore not required to serve a copy of the objection on the other parent.